Our recycling tips

 - Sterilize your jars before use.

-- Fill them while hot, close them, and turn them upside down until they cool to remove air from the jars and ensure good long-term preservation of your preserves.
+- Fill them while hot, close them, and turn them upside down as they cool to remove air from the jars and ensure proper preservation of your preserves over time.

-- Cut small squares from cotton fabric scraps and cover your jars, securing them with an elastic band or a colored string.
+- From cotton fabric scraps, cut small squares and cover your jars, securing them with an elastic band or a colored string.

-- What a pleasure to find the delicious taste of summer fruits and vegetables in winter!
+- What a pleasure to find the good taste of summer fruits and vegetables in winter!

-TIP Don't forget to label your jars with the contents and manufacturing date.
+TIP Don't forget to label your jars with the contents and date of manufacture.

-* This 360g jar can also show a weight of 345g or 380g depending on the product it contains.
+* This 360g jar may also show a weight of 345g or 380g depending on the product it contains.

 A "jungle decor" terrarium

-- Place a few small pebbles at the bottom of an empty jar.
+- Place some small pebbles in the bottom of an empty jar.

 - Add a fairly thick layer of soil.

-- Pack the soil gently around the plants.
+- Gently press the soil around the plants.

 - Add moss at the base of the plants and vertically plant a pretty stone.